Jewish culture Molėtai region

 1) Alanta synagogue

-The wooden synagogue in Alanta is one of the very few wooden places of worship of this type remaining in Lithuania.
-Considering its shapes, it is speculated that this place of worship was built in the second half of the 19th century.
-Its façades are divided by braces, the windows of the men's hall are semi-circular arches with profiled edge surrounds while the two-storey section has small rectangular windows.
-Certain requirements determined the specific shapes of the building: divisions between the areas for men and women were required as well as between the areas for reading (bima) and storing of the Holy Scripture.
+The wooden synagogue of Alanta is one of the few surviving wooden houses of prayer of this type in Lithuania.
+Judging from the architecture, it is assumed that this prayer house was built in the second half of the 19th century.
+Its facades are divided by straps, the windows of the men's hall are semi-circular arches, surrounded by profiled edges, while the two-story part has small rectangle windows.
+The specific shapes of the building were determined by certain requirements: divisions into men's and women's sides, places for reading the Holy Scriptures (bimas) and storage.
 After World War II, this synagogue was used as a grain warehouse.
-Restoration is currently underway.

 More